Sid Meier's Civilization V - Review

 No Civilization V does not suck.
 If you read my initial impressions of it, you'd have seen that I thought the game good, though flawed.
 It's a very competent game with many sound mechanics and it has sucked away plenty of my time as a result.
 That time suck, however, is one of the main reasons I've decided to walk away from it.
 I was deep down the rabbit hole and I got sick of Wonderland after the fifth 10+hour game.
 Who wouldn't get tired of a game like Civilization V after 50 hours?

 It wasn't that I was deeply involved during that time either.
 I was just playing it casually while doing something else.
-Nonetheless, it had enough of my focus during that time for me to determine that it was no longer worth the time or hard drive space, which means it's time for a Late Bird Review.
+Nonetheless, it had enough of my focus during that time for me to determine that it was no longer worth the time or hard drive space, which meant it was time for a Late Bird Review.
 It'll be a little different this time as I don't want to rip on a game that is actually good, but I want to go over why I got sick of Wonderland.

 Presentation